 - Remove filet mignon steaks from the fridge about 45-60 minutes before cooking and let come up to room temperature.
 Liberally season with salt and pepper on both sides just before searing.
 See Note.

-- Heat the olive oil and the butter in a large (12") cast iron pan over high heat.
+- Heat the olive oil and the butter in a large (12") cast iron pan over medium-high heat.
 When the butter starts smoking and turns dark brown in color, place the filets in the pan and sear undisturbed for about 2 minutes.
 Flip and sear for another 2 minutes.
 Flip the steaks again and immediately transfer the pan into the preheated oven.

 - Bake to desired doneness: rare - 120F-125F, medium rare - 130F-135F, medium - 140F-145F, medium well - 150F-155F and well done - 160F-165F.